Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 The `topology` part includes the information on `nodes` (e.g., assets) related to a starting asset, as well as the `edges` (e.g., relationships) which the starting assets are part of.
 The body response also includes the entities in the `relationships` and `assets` fields so that it saves time in further retrieving these.

-In this case, the result is not significantly big, but it also can end up having dozens of assets and even more relationships.
+In this case, the result is not significantly big, but it also can end up as having dozens of assets and even more relationships.
 Note that bi-directional relationships are represented by two relationships with opposite directions.

-***Not:e*** To narrow down the results, the closure queries will support `assetFilters` and `relationshipFilters`, which will help with filtering even further the results, to contain just assets and relationships respecting the filtering criteria.
+**NOTE:** To narrow down the results, the closure queries will support `assetFilters` and `relationshipFilters` which will help with filtering the results further, to contain just assets and relationships respecting the filtering criteria.

 -------

-***Note:*** For samples illustrating the use of the Data Exchange API mentioned in this tutorial, please check [samples folder](./samples).
+**NOTE:** For samples illustrating the use of the Data Exchange API mentioned in this tutorial, please check [samples folder](./samples).

 -------

-In the [next tutorial](https://stg.forge.autodesk.com/en/docs/fdxs/v1/tutorials/3_explore_data_and_relationships/?sha=forge_fdxs_master_preview), you will better understand the structure of each entity, and how they form the data graph together.
+In the [next tutorial](../3.ExploreDataAndRelationships), you will understand better the structure of each entity, and how they form the data graph together.

 Refer to this page for more details: [Data Exchange](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/?sha=forge_fdxs_master_preview).